Managing and Reducing COVID-19 Risk

 To Our Clients and Friends:

 We all continue to closely monitor the COVID-19 situation in Houston, across the United States, and globally.
-In light of guidance from state and local authorities, as well as from Hines Property Management (which oversees our physical space and associated common areas), we have begun a process of welcoming our employees, at their option, to return to the office on a limited basis.
-We are complying with the Harris County Face Covering Order and Hines limits elevator usage to two occupants per elevator at a time with proper PPE (masks and gloves).
+In light of guidance from state and local authorities, as well as from Hines Property Management (which oversees our physical space and associated common areas), we have established work-from-home arrangements among our lawyers and staff.
+As a law firm, we do have the need for onsite work but we limit the presence of people on our premises wherever possible.
+We continue to comply with the Harris County Face Covering Order and Hines limits elevator usage to two occupants per elevator at a time with proper PPE (masks and gloves).
 Specifically, we follow Hines’s “Preparing Your Workplace” Tenant Checklist.

-Since our last update of May 4, Houston and Harris County have experienced an increase in cases.
+Since our last update of June 15, Houston and Harris County have experienced an increase, and then a decrease, in cases.
 In response, Harris County has adopted a color-coded COVID-19 Threat Level System.
-For the past several weeks, our firm has followed the guidance reflected in the new system’s “Level 2” classification: “minimize contact with others, avoiding any medium or large gatherings and only visiting permissible businesses that follow public health guidance.”
+For the past several weeks, our firm has followed the guidance reflected in the new system’s “Level 1” classification: “Stay Home” – minimizing contacts with others whenever possible.

 We remain committed to delivering exceptional service and will continue to operate at full capacity.
 We are working and we are available for you.
 Our longstanding commitment to first-in-class technology and collaborative methods have allowed us to continue to provide uninterrupted and high-quality service to our clients.